3 Days in Rome, Italy – A Complete Itinerary

 - Dress Pants (optional): Logan didn’t bring any dress pants on this trip because none of the restaurants we ate at required them and the weather was nice and warm.
 But this is something he has brought on other trips.

 Things to Know About Rome

 - Rome is actually Roma in Italian.
-In fact, all Italian cities that you might be familiar with such as Venice and Florence are often referred to in the United States in their English names but when you arrive in Italy they will be referred to by their Italian names.
+In fact, all Italian cities that you might be familiar with such as Venice and Florence are often referred to by their exonym but when you arrive in Italy they will be referred to by their Italian names.
 Which, makes sense considering well… you’re in Italy.
 So anyways, Rome = Roma!

 - When visiting any religious building all visitors are expected to avoid short skirts, dresses, or shorts that fall above the knee, and shoulders and chests must be covered.
 If you are visiting in the summer you might consider bringing a light scarf as a shawl to cover up.